Nocturne Build Guide by PsiGuard

 Frenzy is skipped because you only get 10% crit chance once you get Zeal / Trinity Force.
 It's a very unreliable attack speed buff and only becomes relevant once you've completed several items with crit.

-The season 4 jungle is quite a bit tougher than season 3's in terms of monster health and damage, so attack speed is recommended to clear camps quickly.
+The season 4 jungle is quite a bit tougher than season 3's in terms of monster health and damage, so Greater Marks of Attack Speed is recommended to clear camps quickly.
 With the wight, wolves, wraiths and golems respawning every 50 seconds, you'll always have something to clear when you're not ganking.

-Armor seals are standard on junglers to mitigate monster damage while jungling and physical damage from champions and towers during ganks.
-Scaling MR glyphs give you a lot of mid and late game MR to survive magical burst damage and AoE spells.
+Greater Seals of Armor are standard on junglers to mitigate monster damage while jungling and physical damage from champions and towers during ganks.
+Greater Glyphs of Scaling Magic Resist give you a lot of mid and late game MR to survive magical burst damage and AoE spells.
 They also free up your build a little so you don't have to spend too much on MR items.

-Alternatives include attack damage and armor penetration marks, but I don't like using these quite as much because your jungle clear slows down and you lose a bit of sustain.
+Alternative marks include Greater Mark of Attack Damage and Greater Mark of Armor Penetration, but I don't like using these quite as much because your jungle clear slows down and you lose a bit of sustain.